Everything that you need to know about bringing a claim for breach of privacy

 For this reason, it is important that you verify first that the likelihood of success of any claim for breach of privacy is high enough and is likely to succeed.
 If you were to protect your privacy and if your case is going to be decided by the court, it is important that you take, from the outset, appropriate steps to have your privacy protected for the duration of your claim, and beyond.

 Your private information may be disseminated on the internet on various websites, social media and private chat rooms.
 Images and videos that have been obtained as a result of breach of privacy, are often available on the dark web and can be downloaded through torrent sites.
-Before pursuing a claim for breach of privacy, it is important to understand the full extent of a breach of privacy that might have already occurred.
+Before pursuing a claim for a privacy breach, it is important to understand the full extent of a breach of privacy that might have already occurred.

 Harassment is an intention to cause distress or alarm and occurs on two or more occasions and this is easy to prove when it is occurring online.
-In cases where, for example photographs that were taken without consent and posted online, it is possible to carry out an internet search, using special recognition software that will help locate images that had been published in breach of privacy issue.
+In cases where for example, photographs that were taken without consent and posted online, it is possible to carry out an internet search, using special recognition software that will help locate images that had been published in a breach of privacy issue.

-All that you need to show, is that the information published is information of private nature.
-Many cases that this firm deals with include breach of privacy in relation to the sharing of information about one's private life, family life, alleged conduct, alleged past behaviours, alleged affairs, alleged political preferences, alleged sexual orientation, alleged health issues, alleged beliefs and anything about the background of the person, that is true or not true.
+All that you need to show, is that the information published is information of a private nature.
+Many cases that this firm deals with include all privacy issues in relation to the sharing of information about one's private life, family life, alleged conduct, alleged past behaviours, alleged affairs, alleged political preferences, alleged sexual orientation, alleged health issues, alleged beliefs and anything about the background of the person, that is true or not true.

 You may be aware of a pending publication and want to ensure that nothing about you is published.
 We regularly engage with publishers to obtain their undertaking that they will not publish and will destroy and/or return your private information.
 If this fails, we liaise with them on agreed wording.
 Occasionally, we will have to apply swiftly to the Court to obtain an urgent injunction to prevent publication, which means we can stop the publication of any article that involves you, in any permutation.
 Many of our clients are in the public eye or are associated with people in the public eye and their right to a private life is as much theirs as it is ours.

-Remedies that you can obtain from publishers of information published following breach of privacy include injunctions to stop a story, an image or a video being published, undertakings not to repeat an article, an apology, payment of damages and legal costs and where appropriate, a statement in open court which is a powerful means of vindication as they will invariably attract some press interest, which can clear the air for many that have been publicly shamed.
+Remedies that you can obtain from publishers of information published following breach of privacy, include: Injunctions to stop a story, an image or a video being published, undertakings not to repeat an article, an apology, payment of damages and legal costs and where appropriate, a statement in open court.
+A statement in open court is a powerful means of vindication as they will invariably attract some press interest, which can clear the air for many that have been publicly shamed.

-It is usually made in a mutually agreed worded Joint statement and it is an opportunity for the defendant to acknowledge their wrongdoing.
+The statement is usually a mutually agreed worded Joint Statement (JSoC) and it is an opportunity for the defendant to acknowledge their wrongdoing.
 It is very rare that after the conclusion of a court case, the defendant goes to continue publishing the prohibited information.